 There are multiple reasons why you might question your sexual orientation.
 Those reasons include:

 No matter how old you are or why you question your sexual orientation, this guide can help you understand yourself better.
 I wrote it after searching books and the Internet for such a guide.
 What I found was plenty of guidance for gay people who face the challenges of coming out to others and living openly, but minimal guidance for people who are questioning their sexual orientation.You may have looked online for a "gay test" (or lesbian test or bisexual test) that would answer your question about your sexual orientation.
 If so, perhaps you noticed they are usually humorous quizzes for based on stereotypes.
-If you tried the more serious attempts at a test and found them unhelpful, you've come to the right place.
+You won't find a "test" here.
+Instead, you'll find useful information as well as questions to contemplate in your journey to understand yourself.